Chemiculs/qengine/README.md

 * Change the compiler to whichever you prefer (the project is by default set to LLVM / CLANG), make sure C++ language standard is set to 17 or higher and build for desired architecture (leave build as a static library)

-* Link against built libraries and include the qengine folder in your project
+* Link against built libraries and include the qengine folder in your project (you MUST either extract asmjit_libs.zip in /qengine/extern/ as above or build ASMJIT from source for static library target)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------